build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 Next, `host-c` receives `host-f`'s response packet, which says "hey, if you have a cached response for `host-f.local`, go ahead and flush that cache and instead cache this IP address for 2m (2 minutes)".

 Et voila!
 We have name resolution.
-If you follow the rest of the tcpdumps, you'll see content we've already talked about.
-ARP, followed by ICMP echo requests and replies.
+If you follow the rest of the tcpdumps, you'll see content we've already talked about: ARP, followed by ICMP echo requests and replies.

 ## Resolving Names Between Hosts on Two Different Networks